 A (NOT LitRPG) Dungeon story

 Out on the frontier of a new continent, the wizard Lori and her group of settlers try to build a community for themselves in a land actively hostile to intelligent life.
 With their wits, their will, and their newly built Dungeon to protect them against the Iridescence, they should be fine.
-If they can survive the wild animal attacks.
-And the supply shortages.
+If they can survive the lack of infrastructure.
+And the deadly beasts they need to hunt for food.
 And other settlements poaching their people.
-And famine.
-And bandits...
-A slice-of-life fantasy story.
+And idiots who don't get exactly what having to settle somewhere entails.
+And dragons...
+A slow slice-of-life fantasy town-building story.

 Cover by JackOfheart